shinichinamba/MuSTA/docs/source/documents/install.md

 ## Inform MuSTA of the paths to external softwares

-MuSTA calls several external softwares listed above.
+MuSTA uses several external softwares listed above.

 The locations of these softwares need to be informed to MuSTA either by exporting paths or by specifying appropriate optional arguments.

 ### Exporting paths

-If you export all the paths so that MuSTA can simply call them with their basenames, you need not to write these paths to your config file.
+If you export all the paths so that MuSTA can simply use them with their basenames, you need not to write these paths to your config file.

 MuSTA uses `bash` for calling external softwares, so the export should be done in the `bash` environment.